 Successful people limit their intake of caffeine and ensure they have a good nights’ sleep.
 Many people crave coffee when they are tired – this actually has a negative impact on your productivity, as drinking caffeine triggers the release of adrenaline.
 Adrenaline is the source of the “fight-or-flight” response, a survival mechanism that forces you to stand up and fight or run for the hills when faced with a threat.

-Over the years, I have been one to skip a few hours sleep, however I now know the impact this can cause both on managing stress levels and on your emotional intelligence.
+Over the years, I have been one to skip a few hours of sleep, however, I now know the impact this can cause both on managing stress levels and on your emotional intelligence.
 You have to allow enough time for your body to physically rest, your brain to recharge and your head to be clear.

 A good night’s sleep makes you more positive, creative, and proactive in your approach to toxic people, giving you the perspective you need to deal effectively with them.

 Bringing this all together will assist you in being a better colleague, leader & person – it isn’t easy, and at times you will want to go into a room and scream – but hold on in there, it will pass, and you will feel so much better for it.